 Where the bot actually trades from

-The bot trades on YOUR dYdX subaccount 0, signed by a permissioned key registered against YOUR wallet.
-Botely never holds your funds — they stay in your subaccount the whole time.
+The bot trades on YOUR main Hyperliquid account, signed by a agent wallet registered against YOUR wallet.
+Botely never holds your funds — they stay in your account the whole time.

 The custody model